ochieng-R/alx-system_engineering-devops/README.md

-Script that prints the absolute path name of the current working directory
+Scripts that displays the contents list of your current directory